0xdefh/0xdefh.github.io/_posts/2025-01-25-OSINT-TTP-Scam-Fraud-Hunting-Tips.md

 So in order to tracking these type of stuff we need to find where can information will store

 ## Study Case 1: Telegram Login Panel

+### Requirement or Investigation Objective

+* Find any Impersonate Telegram Login Page
+* Check if those website belong to a mass phishing campain or not
+*

 ### Collection